 Well this is a special experience!
 Aside from learning something about where our food comes from and all you can eat strawberries, the hanging strawberry plants are a gorgeous (and delicious) sight.
 Definitely not what I was expecting when we headed off to pick our own strawberries recently at Berrylicious Strawberries – the closest dedicated strawberry picking to Sydney.
 The next pick your own sessions are on Saturday 3rd November from 9am to 5pm.
 BOOKINGS ESSENTIAL and can be made online here.

 NOTE: This Berrylicious Strawberries is NOT associated with Berrylicious Strawberries Queensland (involved in the terrible contamination situation) and they DO NOT sell their strawberries to Woolworths.

 Now unlike most other pick your own farm visits, you can’t just rock up to Berrylicious Strawberries.
 Bookings are essential.
-They announce pick your own sessions on their Facebook page.
-And the next pick your own sessions are likely to be at the end of September/ early October 2018.
+They announce pick your own sessions on their Facebook page and you can now book online.
+The next one is Saturday 3rd November from 9am to 5pm.

 On arriving at the farm, you will be greeted by a staff member shortly after entering the driveway.
 They will check your booking and this is where you pay the entry fee.
 And I believe it is cash only here.
 There is parking further along, near the strawberry sheds.

 When you arrive, a staff member will explain how things work and show you in groups how to pick the strawberries.
 And you will be asked to grab a shallow, large tray to collect the strawberries you want to take home.
 The tray reduces the chance of the strawberries being squashed, like would happen if you collected them in a bag.
 But you still need to make sure not to pile them up to high within the box.